-As eczema progresses, infections with Staph Aureus and viruses (such as molluscum contagiosum) become more common.
-Skin infections are a problem for people with eczema because the condition has damaged the skin barrier.
-Infections can become quite serious if they are not treated promptly, so it is important to recognize the signs of infection:
+There are two complications of eczema that are important to understand.
+The first is skin infection with Staph Aureus and strep.
+This condition is called impetigo.
+Skin infections are a problem for people with eczema because the condition has damaged the skin barrier which protects the skin from infection.
+Skin infections can become serious if they are not treated promptly, so it is important to recognize the signs of staph and strep infections:

 - Increased redness